Diary of a Wimpy Kid: Double Down: Development

 In an interview, Kinney stated, "After the 10th book, I found myself at a crossroads in my career.
 I wasn’t sure if I should continue writing Diary of a Wimpy Kid books or go down a different path.
 Double Down is really special to me, because it reflects a renewed commitment to the series and a plan for the future."

 Reception

 Rachel Chipman of the Deseret News wrote that the book would "probably not attract any new fans", while longtime fans of the Diary of a Wimpy Kid series would "adore [Greg's] Halloween middle school adventures".
 Carrie R. Wheadon of Common Sense Media wrote that "when Kinney sticks to his Halloween theme, the story feels fresh and holds together well.
 When he veers to strange flashbacks about piano lessons and speech class, it feels more like filler."
 A Booklist review states, "though Greg’s clever ideas backfire more often than not, this just fuels the fun.
 Readers are definitely in for a treat with Kinney’s latest."
-However, many fans of the series criticized Double Down for having an inconsistent plot, and the advertised movie-making plot not happening until the end.
+However, many fans of the series criticized Double Down for having an inconsistent plot, and the advertised movie-making plot not happening until the end of the book.